baijum/selenium-python/source/navigating.rst

 ~~~~~~~~~~~~~~~~

 We've already seen how to enter text into a textarea or text field,
 but what about the other elements?
-You can "toggle" the state of
+You can "toggle" the state of the
 drop down, and you can use "setSelected" to set something like an
 `OPTION` tag selected.
 Dealing with `SELECT` tags isn't too bad::